rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/1-0-enc-path-based.md

 ```

 Since this kind of encoding does not differenciate between element instances,
-each of which can be described as the combination of an element and its
-position, element (b) is defined to be presequent and also subsequent to itself.
+element (b) is defined to be presequent and also subsequent to itself.
+Also,
-Also, element (c) can be understood to be subsequent and also presequent to (b).
+element (c) can be understood to be subsequent and also presequent to (b).

-The relationships between the elements pose are conflicting, if the repetitions
+The relationships between the elements are conflicting, if the repetitions of
-of one element are interleaved by one or more other elements.
-That is because
+one element are interleaved by one or more other elements.
+That is because such
-such **repetitions add cycles** to the graph of a sequence, which can be said
+**repetitions add cycles** to the graph of a sequence, which can be said to
-to **break the linear order of succession**.
+**break the linear order of succession**.

-Note that the edges are always oriented from one element towards the last
+Note that the edges are always oriented from one element towards those elements
-element of a sequence.
-Because of that, the only way to define an backwards
+that are subsequent to it.
+Because of that, the only way to define backwards
-oriented edge is to repeat an element as a next subsequent element.
+oriented edges is to repeat one or more elements.

 <!-- ======================================================================= -->
 ## types of partial orders covered